hudson155/kairo/limber-backend/common/util/README.md

 As the name suggests, this contains utilities.
 **This Gradle module should have no dependencies.**

-All utilities should be in `io.limberapp.common.util.somePackage`, where `somePackage` is a logical grouping.
+All utilities should be in `io.limberapp.util.somePackage`, where `somePackage` is a logical grouping.
 Some utilities may be Limber-specific.